FabricationsHQ - Muirsically Speaking

 The best example though is the San Francisco Giants, even although I am no great fan of baseball.

-On a far lighter note, the British teams I support and mentioned earlier were certainly not chosen through any affinity with the town of Kilmarnock or the city of London...
+Sporting affiliations closer to home were certainly not chosen through any affinity with the town of Kilmarnock or the city of London.

-But this wasn’t through any dislike of Andrew or his dad.
-Far from it...
+But my support for 'Killie' wasn’t through any dislike of Andrew or his dad.
+Far from it.

-Andy and I were good friends at school, but I could never get my head round the number of classmates or other school kids who were suddenly Ayr United supporters every Parents Day when Ally MacLeod made an appearance.
+Andy and I were good friends at school but I could never get my head round the number of classmates and other school kids who were suddenly Ayr United supporters every Parents Day when Ally MacLeod made an appearance.

 Never one to tow the party line, I made my decision, one specific Parents Day, to tell Ally just who I supported when I wandered up to say hello.